Wharenui

 A wharenui (/mi/; literally "large house") is a communal house of the Māori people of New Zealand, generally situated as the focal point of a marae.
 Wharenui are usually called meeting houses in New Zealand English, or simply called whare (a more generic term simply referring to any house or building).

 Also called a whare rūnanga ("meeting house") or whare whakairo (literally "carved house"), the present style of wharenui originated in the early to middle nineteenth century.
-The houses are often carved inside and out with stylized images of the iwi's (or tribe's) ancestors, with the style used for the carvings varying from tribe to tribe.
+The houses are often carved inside and out with stylised images of the iwi's (or tribe's) ancestors, with the style used for the whakairo (carvings) varying from tribe to tribe.
 Modern meeting houses are built to regular building standards.
-Photographs of recent ancestors may be used as well as carvings.
+Photographs of recent ancestors, as well as carvings, may be used.
 The houses always have names, sometimes the name of a famous ancestor or sometimes a figure from Māori mythology.
 Some meeting houses are built at places that are not the location of a tribe, but where many Māori gather; typically, a school or tertiary institution with many Māori students.

 The wharenui is considered the realm of the peace deity Rongo while the surrounding marae is sacred or tapu being for Tūmatauenga; entrance thus is often described as "climbing up" (piki or eke) instead of "arriving" (haere) inside it to discard trailing tapu.
 While a meeting house is considered sacred, it is not a church or house of worship, but religious rituals may take place in front of or inside a meeting house.
 On most marae, no food may be taken into the meeting house; a special eating house (whare kai) is made separate of it.